appcircleio/appcircle-docusaurus/docs/self-hosted-runner/installation.md

 ./ac-runner service -c restart
 ```

 Restarting runner service will first stop service and start it again.

-See [here](https://docs.appcircle.io/self-hosted-runner/runner-service) for more details about runner service operations.
+See [here](/self-hosted-runner/runner-service) for more details about runner service operations.

 :::

 ### 5. Build App

-Now your runner is waiting for build jobs.
+Congratulations, now your runner is waiting for build jobs.
 In order to use your self-hosted runner pool;

 - Find your app's build profile in "Build Profiles"
 - Click on "Config" to open branch config details